appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/self-hosted-runner/runner-vm-setup.md

 You can configure your macOS runner VM to use your organization's own ntp server.

-You can use the helper script that comes with runner package and configure ntp settings easily.
+You can use the helper script named `configure_ntp.sh` that comes with runner package and configure the ntp settings.

 In the macOS VM, `/Volumes/agent-disk/appcircle-runner` is the root folder of runner.